-We show that the super Lie algebra of the F-theory super-spacetime (Def.
-4.1), but for T-duality reduction on a $(1,9 \mid 32)$ -dimensional super-torus all the way down to the point, is further extended by the "M-algebra", with the "double" copy of the (full 10-dimensional) super-spacetime now constituted entirely by membrane wrapping modes, and with the Poincaré super 2-form (155) lifted to an M-theoretic Poincaré super 3-form.
+After recalling the super Lie algebra of the F-theory super-spacetime (Def.
+4.1), we observe that its analogue \mathfrak{F} (191) for T-duality reduction on a $(1,9 \mid 32)$ -dimensional super-torus all the way down to the point is further extended (79) by the "M-algebra", with the "double" copy of the (full 10-dimensional) super-spacetime now constituted entirely by membrane wrapping modes, and with the Poincaré super 2-form (155) lifted to an M-theoretic Poincaré super 3-form (Rem.
+4.9).
 In the companion article [GSS24e] we use this to explain the M-algebra as the super-space version of the exceptional-geometric tangent space for 11D supergravity reduced all the way to the point.